Aircloak/aircloak/air/priv/static/docs/sql/restrictions.md

 SELECT COUNT(*) FROM table WHERE column1 - column1 <> column2
 ```

-### Number of conditions
+### Negative conditions over rare values

-By default there is a limit of one negative condition (`NOT IN`, `NOT LIKE`, `NOT ILIKE`, and `<>`) for each anonymized query.
+By default, negative conditions (`NOT IN`, `NOT LIKE`, `NOT ILIKE`, and `<>`) over rare personal values are forbidden.
 Conditions that match values appearing frequently in a given column are excluded from this limitation.

+This limitation can be relaxed, on a per data source basis, by increasing the value of the `max_rare_negative_conditions`
+configuration setting.
+Check the [Insights Cloak configuration](/ops/configuration.md#insights-cloak-configuration)
-Note that a
-`NOT IN` condition will be counted multiple times - once for each element on the right-hand side.
+section for information on how to modify it.
+Note that a `NOT IN` condition will be counted multiple times - once for each
+rare element on the right-hand side.

+The examples below assume that the Insights Cloak is configured to allow one negative condition at the most, and that
-The examples below assume that the names `Alice` and `Bob` appear frequently in the column `name`, while all other
-values appear only rarely.
+the names `Alice` and `Bob` appear frequently in the column `name`, while all other values appear only rarely.

 ```sql
 -- Allowed - only one negative condition matches a rare value